It has never been more important to figure out how to have constructive conversations with climate change deniers.

 Kirtsi Jylha, a lecturer at Sweden’s Upsala University, recently published a doctoral thesis that used data from surveys done in Sweden and Brazil to identify correlations between certain personality types and climate change denial.
 She also also found that climate change deniers are more likely to be men.

-“Men tend to be socialized not to think about nature” “Men tend to be socialized not to think about nature or taking care of people to the same degree as women are,” she says.
+“Men tend to be socialized not to think about nature or taking care of people to the same degree as women are,” she says.
 “They also tend to score lower in empathy.”
 Likewise, in her study climate change deniers tended to exhibit a low capacity for empathy, borne out by positive responses to questions such as, “Other people’s misfortunes do not usually disturb me.”

 Climate change is caused to a high degree by a wealthy lifestyle—and its impact is felt more by less developed countries and individuals who don’t have the resources to adapt.
 “It is possible that people who do not believe in climate change are not thinking about it because it doesn’t bother them that this rich lifestyle is affecting people who have fewer resources, both globally and also within societies,” says Jylha.